Positive and non-positive measurements in energy distillation from quantum batteries: introduction

 To the best of our knowledge, quantum batteries were first introduced by R. Alicki and M. Fannes in 2013~\cite{Alicki_2013} where the concepts of ergotropy~\cite{Ergotropy,Alicki_2013,batt_rev2} and passive states~\cite{pass1,Pusz_1978,passive3,passive4,passive5,passive6,passive8,ref20,ncptp} were used.
-The most traditional methods of charging a quantum battery are acting unitary operation directly on the battery~\cite{charg_m,batt_rev2,bat_rev1,charging_3,shrimali2024stronger} and attaching another system usually considered as a charger, and operating a unitary on the joint system consisting of the battery and the charger~\cite{charger_1st,Charging_4,batt_rev2,bat_rev1}.
-The quantities of interest, in these cases, that can be used to gauge the efficiency of a quantum battery are ergotropy, power of charging, work capacity, etc ~\cite{charg_2,charging_3,charg_m,capacity2,Charging_4}.
-Numerous studies have examined the power of charging of quantum batteries by considering various models ~\cite{xyz2,cavitya,cavityc,cavityf,cavityg,cavitye,cavityb,cavityd,cavityh1,classical,PhysRevA.106.022618,non-hermitian}.
-Some works related to open quantum battery is also explored in~\cite{opena,openc,opene,openg,IIII}.
+The most traditional methods of charging a quantum battery are acting unitary operation directly on the battery~\cite{charg_m,batt_rev2,CQB,charging_3,16} and attaching another system, usually considered as a charger, and operating a unitary on the joint system consisting of the battery and the charger~\cite{charger_1st,Charging_4,batt_rev2,CQB}.
+The quantities of interest, in these cases, that can be used to gauge the efficiency of a quantum battery are ergotropy, {charging power}, work capacity, etc ~\cite{20,charging_3,charg_m,21,Charging_4}.
+Numerous studies have examined the {charging power} of quantum batteries by considering various models ~\cite{xyz2,cavitya,cavityc,cavityf,26,27,cavityb,cavityd,30,classical,PhysRevA.106.022618,33}.
+The ultimate bound on work capacity of a quantum battery has been provided in Ref.~\cite{ultimate_bound}.
+Some works related to open quantum battery is also explored in~\cite{opena,37,opene,openg}.
 Apart from this, dimensional enhancement in quantum batteries has been studied in~\cite{Ghosh_2022}.
-To explore the role of quantum properties, such as entanglement and quantum coherence, in the charging and discharging of a quantum battery one can go through Refs.~\cite{Alicki_2013,capacity2,Entt_1,ent2,demon1,POVM,PhysRevLett.129.130602,45,coh_3,resource1,coh_4,resource1,Yang_2024}.
-Experimental studies on quantum batteries can be found in Refs.~\cite{exp3,Hu_2022,battery_dot}.
-A significant number of studies have explored the effect of noise on quantum batteries~\cite{Ghosh_2021,openh,sen2023noisy,noise2,noise1,st_2,st_3}.
-In Refs.~\cite{POVM,ord_demon,auxi}, measurement-based methods for extraction of energy from quantum batteries have been introduced.
+To explore the role of quantum properties, such as entanglement and quantum coherence, in the charging and discharging of a quantum battery one can go through Refs.~\cite{Alicki_2013,Entt_1,ent2,PhysRevLett.129.130602,45,ref_455,resource1,Ref_45}.
+Experimental studies on quantum batteries can be found in Refs.~\cite{exp3,Hu_2022,ref_52}.
+A significant number of studies have explored the effect of noise on quantum batteries~\cite{Ghosh_2021,openh,sen2023noisy,56,noise1,st_2,st_3}.
+In Refs.~\cite{demon1,POVM,ord_demon,auxi}, measurement-based methods for charging and discharging energy from quantum batteries have been introduced. {Further, the beneficial and detrimental effects of entanglement on the performance of quantum batteries is discussed in Ref.~\cite{Uma_F}.} Apart from that, energy exchange of a dissipative system with a monitor in presence of continuous measurements is given in Ref.~\cite{energy_exchange}.